-If employee hours are reduced partially or completely due to a decrease business, can employees use their available PTO?
+If employee hours are reduced partially or completely due to a decrease business, can employees use their available vacation and sick time?

-Potentially,yes.
-However, you cannot draw unemployment benefits and PTO at the same time so when you file your weekly claim with unemployment, you will need to report any wages received in that week, including PTO/sick time wages.
-If you want to use PTO/sick time, please let you manager know so they can fill out the proper paperwork.
+Yes.
+However, you cannot draw unemployment benefits and vacation/sick at the same time without your unemployment amount being reduced.
+We will work with you to decide which option is most advantageous for you.
+If you want to use vacation/sick time first, please let your manager know so they can fill out the proper paperwork.

-If I opt to use PTO/sick time, prior to temporary layoff will I still be paid via direct deposit?
+If I opt to use vacation/sick time, prior to temporary layoff will I still be paid via direct deposit?